jbhopkins/bioxtasraw/docs/source/tutorial/s2_dammif.rst

 the ATSAS package is the most commonly used program for building consensus shapes.
 Note that you need :ref:`ATSAS installed <atsas>` to do this part of the tutorial.

+This is not a tutorial on basic principles and best practices for doing bead model reconstructions.
+For that, please see the :ref:`SAXS tutorial <saxs_bead_models>`.

 A video version of this tutorial is available:

 .. raw:: html